ITP-xStory/p5js-shaders/docs/important-concepts.md

 ```

+## TexCoord and FragCoord
+You may have noticed these variables in your shader code but not understood exactly what they meant.
+Think about your shader as a stretchy cloth and these coord variables as a series of pins that hold the corners tight.
+Depending on the location and spacing of these pins your shader can be stretched, distorted, or duplicated in different ways.

+TexCoord is passed from the vertex to the fragment shader.
+FragCoord is used within the fragment shader to calculate the uv coordinates relative to the resolution uniform we passed it.

+***

 ## Variable Qualifiers
 You can further define how a variable can be used by using variable qualifiers.
 Variable qualifiers go before the variable type (float, vec2 etc).